Zach Triner: Tampa Bay Buccaneers

 Triner signed a reserve/future contract with the Tampa Bay Buccaneers on January 2, 2019, and made the team out of training camp.
 He made his NFL debut on September 8, against the San Francisco 49ers.
 Triner served as the Buccaneers' long snapper for all 16 games in his first NFL season.

 Triner was placed on the reserve/COVID-19 list by the team on December 15, 2020, and activated three days later.
 Triner played in all 16 regular season games and all four playoff games as the Buccaneers won Super Bowl LV.
 After the season, Triner was given an exclusive-rights free agent tender by the Buccaneers on March 9, 2021, which he signed on April 8.
 On September 13, he was placed on injured reserve after suffering a hand injury in the season opener.
 He was activated on November 22.

 On March 28, 2022, Triner re-signed with the Buccaneers.

 On August 27, 2024, Triner was released by the Buccaners after losing the starting job to Evan Deckers, but was brought back on September 24 following an injury to Deckers.
 He was released on November 9.

 Miami Dolphins

 On November 25, 2024, Triner was signed to the Miami Dolphins practice squad.
 He was released on December 16.

 Denver Broncos

 On April 21, 2025, Triner was signed by the Denver Broncos after a minor back injury caused incumbent starting long snapper Mitchell Fraboni to miss OTAs.
 Triner was released on May 9 to free up a roster spot but was soon re-signed on May 12.
 On June 11, Triner was once again released.

 Seattle Seahawks

 On August 4, 2025, Triner signed with the Seattle Seahawks.
 He was released on August 26 as part of final roster cuts.

 Atlanta Falcons

 On November 4, 2025, Triner signed with the Atlanta Falcons' practice squad.
 He was released on November 11.

+Washington Commanders

+The Washington Commanders signed Triner to their practice squad on November 29, 2025 and elevated to the active roster following an injury to Tyler Ott.
+He was released by the Commanders on December 2.

+New York Giants

+On March 24, 2026, Triner signed with the New York Giants.
+On June 1, the Giants released Triner.